-Meridian Services has a dually licensed respite home located in Anoka County.
-Our Eidelweiss Respite Program is licensed under Rule 203 and provides respite to consumers who reside within their family or foster home.
-The consumers typically utilize the home one time per month for a 3-4 day rotation.
+Meridian Services has a dual licensed respite home located in Anoka County.
+Our Eidelweiss Respite Program is licensed under Rule 203 and provides respite to persons served who reside within their family or foster home.
+The persons served typically utilize the home one time per month for a 3-4 day rotation.

-All of our residential homes have vehicles for transporting consumers to appointments, meetings, errands and community outings.
-Individual’s receiving In Home Services, SILS, or ILS services can be transported by staff members’ personal vehicle which must past a Vehicle Safety Checklist.
+All of our residential homes have vehicles for transporting persons served to appointments, meetings, errands and community outings.
+Individuals receiving in-home services, SILS, or ILS services can be transported by staff members’ personal vehicle which must pass a Vehicle Safety Checklist.
 All staff members who drive are screened to ensure that they possess proper insurance and have a current driver’s license.
-For consumers utilizing the our Eidelweiss Respite home, the family or foster care provider is responsible for checking them into respite as well as picking them up at the end of their stay.
+For persons served utilizing our Eidelweiss Respite home, the family or foster care provider is responsible for checking them into respite as well as picking them up at the end of their stay.
 The Respite home provides transportation to school and day programs, as well as recreational activities.

 What is the interview process for your employees?

-All of our employees complete an application and interview with a Human Resources representative as well as a second interview with the Program Manager and potential consumers the employee may work with.
-Human Resources also conducts a series of background checks including reviewing an employees criminal and driving records, as well as references from one’s former employers.
+All of our employees complete an application and interview with a Human Resources representative as well as a second interview with the Program Manager and potential persons served the employee may work with.
+Human Resources also conducts a series of background checks including reviewing an employee’s criminal and driving records, as well as references from one’s former employers.

 What training do Meridian Services employees receive?